 “Inadvisable.
 Mac is furious about this.
 He was going to call and read the Riot Act to you, but I put the kibosh on that.
 Give him a few days to cool down.”

-“Ryan, who brought Millie to the Grant Park?”
+“Ryan, who brought Millie to Grant Park?”
 Ben said.

 “The Concierge described a tall, flashy-looking woman with blond hair.
 She placed Millie on the couch, handed him a note, and bugged out.
 Sound like somebody we know?”

 “Ryan,” John said, “before we end this meeting, I’d like to speak on behalf of the family.
 Tell my son we are embarrassed and humiliated by our role in Millie’s injuries.
 We are so sorry about this.
-We will dedicate ourselves to help get Millie physically well and safely back to work here at Merrick, Dawson, and Brant.”
+We will dedicate ourselves to helping get Millie physically well and safely back to work here at Merrick, Dawson, and Brant.”

 “Very well,” Ryan said.
 “Last piece of advice, Anne Merrick.
 Don’t poke the bear anymore, capeesh?”